-Solar power and LED lighting are the perfect combination, kinda like milk and cookies.
+Solar and LED lighting are the perfect combination, kind of like milk and cookies.
 They work well with each other while complimenting their best attributes.
 Why do they work so well together?
-Well here's a few reasons.
+Well here are a few reasons.

 LED Lights Run on DC Power

 The old standard of using CFL or other types of lamps in solar lighting applications always needed a converter of some sort to run the light.
-This caused a loss in power, and the solar had to make up for it by being larger and having extra battery storage.
+This caused a loss in power and the solar had to make up for it by being larger and having extra battery storage.
 Since LEDs run directly from DC power, there is no need for a converter or extra power to make up for the loss.
 This means that the solar can operate more efficiently while providing better lighting at a lower wattage.
 Best of all, LEDs provide the best lumen per watt ratio.

 Better Light Output

-The bright white of LEDs provide a better CRI (color rendition index) and provide better sight at night.
-As LEDs can match the CRI of the sun, looking under a solar LED street light would not be much different than looking at the same thing during the day.
+The bright white of LEDs provides a better CRI (color rendition index) and provides better sight at night.
+As LEDs can match the CRI of the sun, looking under a solar LED streetlight would not be much different than looking at the same thing during the day.
 This is better for security and puts less strain on the eye.
 Less strain means that people who have to work or drive at night will be less tired.